Sama3mad/vertex_quantum/README.md

 1. **README.md**: This file provides an overview of the project, instructions for running the code, and examples of the output.
 2. **Classic Code (1).ipynb**: Jupyter Notebook containing the implementation of the classical RRT* algorithm for robotic path planning.
 3. **Quantum code.py**: Python script integrating quantum annealing using Qiskit for optimizing the RRT* algorithm.
-4. **image.png**: Example visualization of the path planning process.
+4. **classical code output.jpeg**: Example visualization of the path planning process using the classical code.
+5. **quantum code output.jpeg**: Example visualization of the path planning process using the quantum code.

 ---